ARTICLE I. NAME

 The name of this organization shall be: Women’s Caucus for Political Science.

 - To upgrade the status of women in the profession of political science;

 - To promote equal opportunities for women political scientists for graduate school admission, financial assistance in such schools, and in employment, promotion, and tenure;

 - To support and promote the interests of women serving in contingent academic positions;

 - To promote the development of non-academic, professional careers for women political scientists;

 - To promote the recruitment of members and to encourage the development of regional caucuses;

-- To encourage application of the skills of political science to the promotion of equal opportunities for all women.
+- To encourage application of the skills of political science to the promotion of equal opportunities and empowerment for all women.